Video games in Bangladesh: History

+Later that year, on 16 December 2012, Team 71, the first professional game development team in the country since 2004, was formed.
+Their debut project, Liberation 71, a first-person shooter inspired by Arunodoyer Agnishikha and based on real events from the Liberation War, was announced with high ambition.
+Built on Unreal Engine 4, the game remains under development.
+Team 71 has since been regarded as a pioneer of modern game development in Bangladesh.

-In 2014, Hatirjheel: Dream Begins, an open-world action-adventure game, was developed and published by MassiveStar Studio.
-It was the first commercially published video game in Bangladesh.
+In 2014, MassiveStar Studio developed and released Hatirjheel: Dream Begins, an open-world action-adventure title.
+It was the first commercially published game in the country.

-In 2015, The Reels: Welcome to Bangladesh, a story-based linear racing game that allows the player to drive through Dhaka to Chittagong, was being developed by another development team called LAI MASSIVE.
-The developers were very young and few in numbers, but made a game of next-generation quality.
-They also made other games like The Division Sa World at War, The Run, and Night Time Bed.
-In June 2016, Dream World Studio released a third-person shooter game titled Durjoy.
-A first-person shooter called Hound6: The Escape is being developed by the team as a sequel to Hound6: Strike, which was also released in 2016.
+By 2015, LAI MASSIVE, a small, youthful team, began developing The Reels: Welcome to Bangladesh, a linear, story-driven racing game that takes players on a journey from Dhaka to Chittagong.
+They also produced other titles such as The Division SA: World at War, The Run, and Night Time Bed.

+In June 2016, Dream World Studio released Durjoy, a third-person shooter, and later began work on Hound6: The Escape, a sequel to the first-person shooter Hound6: Strike that had released earlier that year.

-On 25 December 2015, a game called Heroes of 71, based on the Bangladesh Liberation War, was released by Mindfisher Games.
-Later, on 25 March 2016 a sequel titled Heroes of 71: Retaliation was released.
-They were downloaded more than 1 million times on the Play Store.
-On 15 December 2017, a third installment in the series, titled Mukti Camp, was released.
+On December 25, 2015, Mindfisher Games released Heroes of 71, another FPS inspired by the Liberation War.
+Its sequel, Heroes of 71: Retaliation, was released on March 25, 2016.
+Together, the games amassed over one million downloads on the Google Play Store.
+A third installment, titled Mukti Camp, was released on December 15, 2017.

-In 2020, Zero Hour (Bangladeshi game) (video game) was released on Steam in Early Access with the version 1.0 released on September 9, 2024 and has received positive reviews from gamers.
-It's a first-person shooter.
-It is the first game from Bangladesh to be released on the platform.
-The developers of the game are Meheraj and Nayeem.
-The game is set in the present day Dhaka the capital of Bangladesh and features two teams of five players each: the attackers and the defenders.
-The attackers must use their wits and teamwork to infiltrate the enemy's base and plant a bomb, while the defenders must use their traps and fortifications to stop them.
-It is first game from Bangladesh to use Real Player Motion Technology and an updating map.
+In August 12th 2020, Zero Hour, a tactical first-person shooter developed by AttritoM7 Productions, was launched on Steam in Early Access, and left Early Access in September 9, 2024.
+It became the first Bangladeshi game to be released on the platform.
+Set in modern-day Dhaka (fictionalized as Dhacca), the game pits two teams of five players, attackers and defenders, against each other.
+Attackers must use strategy and coordination to plant a bomb in the enemy base, while defenders deploy traps and fortifications to stop them.
+Zero Hour is notable for being the first Bangladeshi game to feature motion capture and procedural prop placements.

 Research and development

-Lately, there has been some research and development carried out on video games.
+There has been some research and development carried out on video games since the past decade.
 In 2014, Microsoft Bangladesh organized a game development workshop called Imagine Cup Bangladesh 2014 - Game Camp for the participants of the games category of the Imagine Cup Bangladesh 2014.
 It was followed by two other game camps.
 In the same year, MassiveStar Studio began a project to train 80,000 students as video game developers.